pydicom/pynetdicom/docs/examples/print.rst

 facilitates print of images and image related data.
-There are two Basic Print Management Meta SOP Classes which correspond with the minimum functionality that an implementation of the Print Management service class shall support (i.e at a minimum either (or both) of the two Meta SOP Classes must be supported):
+There are two Basic Print Management Meta SOP Classes which correspond with the minimum functionality that an implementation of the Print Management service class shall support (i.e at a minimum either - or both - of the two Meta SOP Classes must be supported):

 * *Basic Grayscale Print Management Meta SOP Class* which is defined by support of

   * *Basic Film Session SOP Class*
   * *Basic Film Box SOP Class*
-  * *Basic Greyscale Image Box SOP Class* and
+  * *Basic Greyscale Image Box SOP Class*
   * *Printer SOP Class*.
 * *Basic Color Print Management Meta SOP Class* which is defined by support of

   * *Basic Film Session SOP Class*
   * *Basic Film Box SOP Class*
-  * *Basic Color Image Box SOP Class* and
+  * *Basic Color Image Box SOP Class*
   * *Printer SOP Class*.

 Which utilise the following SOP Classes:

-* *Basic Film Session SOP Class*, used with N-CREATE, N-SET, N-DELETE and N-ACTION to describe the presentation parameters that are common for all the films of a film session (e.g. a number of films)
+* *Basic Film Session SOP Class*, used with N-CREATE, N-SET, N-DELETE and N-ACTION to describe the presentation parameters that are common for all the films of a film session (e.g. all films to be printed)
 * *Basic Film Box SOP Class* used with N-CREATE, N-ACTION, N-DELETE and N-SET to describe the presentation parameters that are common for all images on a given sheet of film (e.g. for a single film).